 For example, if you and a candidate have 5 back and forths, your open count may be 2 (each time you open the thread) x 2 (each time they open the thread) x 5 (each message sent) = 20 opens.
 Of course, the open count could be even higher if either you or the candidate open the email throughout the day without replying.

 As a best practice, you shouldn't read too much into the open count once a candidate has replied.

-Need help with Open Tacking in Gem?
-Feel free to reach out to the Gem team by emailing us directly at email@example.com or press "Chat with Us" in the Gem home page.
+Need help with Open Tracking in Gem?
+Feel free to reach out to the Gem team by emailing us directly at firstname.lastname@example.org or press "Chat with Us" in the Gem home page.